 Easy Festive Canapes with Prosciutto di San Daniele and Grana Padano:

-It is that time of year.
-Christmas and New Year, the holiday season, just as we are all really busy shopping for the perfect presents, preparing for Christmas lunch and cleaning the house ready for the Mother in Law to appear, we decide to have friends round for drinks and canapes.
+It is coming up to that time of year.
+Christmas and New Year are approaching fast – the holiday season.
+Just as we are all really busy shopping for the perfect presents, preparing for Christmas lunch and cleaning the house ready for the Mother in Law to appear, we decide to have friends round for drinks and canapes.
 Then, there’s that awful moment of neighbourly competitiveness.
 Never can we be seen opening a packet of M&S ready prepared…or lapse into sausages on sticks, crisps and cashews, canapes and nibbles from Christmas Past.
 Instead, made-from-scratch canapes, preferably ones that showcase our in-depth culinary expertise and knowledge of food, are the only option.

-Gentle reader, my advice is to go Italian.
+Gentle reader, my advice is to be prepared and to go Italian.
 At least in spirit.
 While every Italian village has its own recipes and ways of cooking, a common theme is that the food is plentiful and simple.
 The best Italian food relies as much on wonderful sourcing as on any cheffy techniques.

 My Italian inspired canapes make use of two special products which I have been sent and which are perfect for making canapes.